Pylons/pyramid/docs/narr/install.rst

 does *not* run under any version of Python before 2.4, and does *not* run under Python 3.X.

-.. note:: You will need :term:`setuptools` installed on within your Python system in order to run the ``easy_install`` command.
+.. sidebar:: You Don't Need A Compiler

-.. note:: Installation of :mod:`repoze.bfg` does not require the compilation of any C code, so as long as you have a Python interpreter that meets the above requirements, you do not need to have development tools installed on the target machine to install :mod:`repoze.bfg`.
+   Installation of :mod:`repoze.bfg` does not require the compilation of any C code, so as long as you have a Python interpreter that meets the requirements mentioned, you do not need to have development tools installed on the target machine to install :mod:`repoze.bfg`.

 BFG is known to run properly on all popular Unix-like systems such as Linux, MacOS X, and FreeBSD.

-:mod:`repoze.bfg` does run on Windows systems.
+:mod:`repoze.bfg` is also known to run on Windows systems.
 However, none of its developers use Windows as a primary development platform.
 Therefore, most of the platform-specific documentation (excepting this chapter) assumes you're using a UNIX system.
 If you're using a Windows system, you'll need to transliterate command lines in the documentation to their Windows equivalents.

 :mod:`repoze.bfg` is also known to run on Google's App Engine.